Green-Software-Foundation/if/docs/Terminology.md

 Every [input](input.md) is for a particular time and duration, this is called the input duration.
 There are usually multiple inputs provided as a time series, the input duration does not need to equal the impact duration which does not need to equal the graph duration.
 ### Computation
 **aka**: ~
-Is the act of calculating the impacts of an [Impact Graph](spec/Impact%20Graph.md).
+Is the act of calculating the outputs of an [Impact Graph](spec/Impact%20Graph.md).

 ### Computation Pipeline
 **aka**: *computation pipeline*